LeonardoZV/async-client-server-communication/README.md

 This is the only standard and official solution supported by AWS.

-Best use cases: Google Wave type of applications, Chat Applications, anything that needs bi-directional communication.
+Best use cases: Google Wave type of applications, chat Applications, anything that needs bi-directional communication.

 Example Architecture: